ucey21/comfy_controlnet_preprocessors/README.md

 ```
 /path/to/ComfyUI/python_embeded/python.exe install.py
 ```
-Add `--no_download_ckpts` to not download any model. <br>
-When a preprocessor node runs, if it can't find the models it need, that models will be downloaded automatically.

 ## Model Dependencies
 The total disk's free space needed if all models are downloaded is ~1.58 GB. <br>
 All models will be downloaded to `comfy_controlnet_preprocessors/ckpts`